 As outlined by the UN, e-governance leads into four pillars of political efficiency: policy integration, transparency through open data, engagement with e-participation and building a platform for citizens to communicate.

-Here are three nations using technology to better the lives of their citizens.
+Learn more Estonia, Kenya and Austria are using technology to better the lives of their citizens.

 Though one of the younger European nations, Estonia has proven itself to be one of the heavyweights in digital innovation.
 Following independence from the USSR in 1991, it was full speed ahead in the technological race and by 1997 Estonia introduced e-governance to their citizens.

 Over just six years, Estonia worked towards taking their nation online and building their e-infrastructure.
 In a bold move following independence, laws were put in place that removed individuals with ties to USSR from parliament, meaning young, innovative leaders were elevated to the top jobs.

 With such a young group leading the even younger nation, large amounts of money were invested into the development and education of computer technologies.
 While e-governance was quite a basic service, with the introduction of X-Road in 2001, Estonia took their services to a whole new level.

 X-Road provides citizens and government bodies a one-stop shop for all things.
 E-tax, designed to reduce doing your taxes to just 3-5 minutes; i-voting, a system for citizens to vote from any location with an internet connection; and e-health, a system in place for citizens to keep track of all medical records (and a high level of anonymity).

 All the above is measured and maintained simply through your digital ID – a card service with a small chip (similar to a credit/debit card) that tracks all the above as well as provide a form of ID recognised nationwide.